AbsaOSS/pramen/README.md

       # [Optional] You can specify the maximum about the job should take.
       # This is the hard timeout.
 The job will be killed if the timeout is breached
-      # The timeouut restriction applies to the full wall time of the task: validation and running.
+      # The timeout restriction applies to the full wall time of the task: validation and running.
       kill.maximum.execution.time.seconds = 7200

       # You can override any of source settings here